-D. Before modifying or overruling a decision of the COD, the Chancellor will meet with available members of the COD who decided the case, and will make a final decision after consulting with them.

-E. The final decision will be communicated to the same people who received notice of the COD decision, and to any other officials of MIT who need to be aware of it in order to permit them to fulfill their professional responsibilities.
-When it is reasonable, a member of the OSC staff shall meet with the parties regarding any appeal decision.

-F. This appellate decision by the Chancellor is final.

-G. If the COD decision imposes a sanction of suspension or expulsion to take effect before the time for the respondent to file an appeal has expired, or while an appeal is under consideration, the respondent may request in writing from the Chair a postponement of the effective date of the sanction.
+- D. Before modifying or overruling a decision of the COD, the Chancellor will meet with available members of the COD who decided the case, and will make a final decision after consulting with them. - E. The final decision will be communicated in writing to the same people who received written notice of the COD decision (including simultaneously to both the complainant and the respondent in all cases involving complaints of sexual misconduct, sexual harassment, intimate partner violence, stalking, and Title IX Sexual Harassment), and to any other officials of MIT who need to be aware of it in order to permit them to fulfill their professional responsibilities.
+When it is reasonable, a member of the OSCCS staff shall meet with the parties regarding any appeal decision. - F. This appellate decision by the Chancellor is final. - G. If the COD decision imposes a sanction of suspension or expulsion to take effect before the time for the respondent to file an appeal has expired, or while an appeal is under consideration, the respondent may request in writing from the Chair a postponement of the effective date of the sanction.
 The Chair may approve the request, with or without conditions relating to the respondent's remaining at MIT, while the appeal is pending.
-If the Chair denies the respondent's request for a postponement of the effective date, the respondent may request the postponement from the Chancellor, who may approve the postponement, with or without such conditions, after discussing with the Chair the respondent's request and the reasons the Chair denied the request.

-H. No appeal is available for the decision of (i) the COD to resolve a complaint, either in whole or in part, by making recommendations to MIT Senior Leadership, or (ii) MIT Senior Leadership to accept, reject, or modify a recommendation of the COD under Section XI.J.
+If the Chair denies the respondent's request for a postponement of the effective date, the respondent may request the postponement from the Chancellor, who may approve the postponement, with or without such conditions, after discussing with the Chair the respondent's request and the reasons the Chair denied the request. - H. No appeal is available for the decision of (i) the COD to resolve a complaint, either in whole or in part, by making recommendations to MIT Senior Leadership, or (ii) MIT Senior Leadership to accept, reject, or modify a recommendation of the COD under Section XI.J.

 XIII.
-Special Procedures for Handling Sexual Misconduct Complaints
+Special Procedures for Handling MIT Sexual Misconduct and Title IX Sexual Harassment Complaints

-Due to the special nature of these cases and in compliance with federal law, the COD has certain special procedures unique to the resolution of complaints alleging violation of MIT's sexual misconduct, intimate partner violence, and stalking policies.
-These procedures supplement and modify the general COD procedures in handling complaints of student misconduct, intimate partner violence, and stalking.
+Due to the special nature of these cases and in compliance with federal law, the COD has certain special procedures unique to the resolution of complaints alleging violation of MIT's sexual misconduct, sexual harassment, intimate partner violence, stalking, and Title IX Sexual Harassment policies.
+These procedures supplement and modify the general COD procedures.
 In the event that there is any inconsistency between these special procedures and the general procedures of the COD, these special procedures prevail.
+In applying these procedures, including the hearing procedures set forth in Sections XVI, the COD shall treat complainants and respondents equitably.
+Both parties shall have an equal opportunity to present witnesses and other inculpatory and exculpatory evidence.
+The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rest on MIT and not on the parties.